MicrosoftDocs/sdk-api/sdk-api-src/content/rdpencomapi/nn-rdpencomapi-irdpsrapiapplicationfilter.md

 req.lib:
 req.dll: RdpEncom.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IRDPSRAPIApplicationFilter
+ - rdpencomapi/IRDPSRAPIApplicationFilter
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - RdpEncom.dll
 api_name:
  - IRDPSRAPIApplicationFilter
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IRDPSRAPIApplicationFilter interface

 ## -description

 Manages the shared desktop area at the window and process level.
 Applications can use the enumerators to display lists of objects in the session that can be shared.